ruchitasir/loops_conditionals_practice/readme.md

 * For loops

-Let's go over them for a refresher.
+Let's get some extra practice with them.
 We will continue to use these concepts throughout the course.

 Work through the following prompts in turn: